Crumbl-Studios/Crumbl-2D/README.md

 ## Installation

-Currently the software is incomplete, so this guide only is to get the "demo" program running
+Currently the software is incomplete, so this guide only is to get the "demo" program running, and is assuming you have already cloned this repo.

 ### Mac/Linux/Unix